Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: An equivalent formulation of BMID

 In the system \eqref{ch3:eq:EquivSys}, it is clear from the definition of $M^U$ that $U + M^U \geq 0$ and it follows from the Skorohod Lemma \ref{SkorohodLemma} that $M^U$ is flat off the set $\{ s : U(s) + M^U(s) = 0\}.$ Therefore and $M^U$ is flat off of $\{s : B(t) + M^U = -\int_0^tV(s)\, \mathrm{d}s \}.$ Consequently,

 satisfies the original equation \eqref{eq:sysLaw} with respect to the filtration $\mc{F}_t$.
-Similarly, one can use the uniqueness statement in Skorohod's Lemma to go from a solution of \eqref{ch3:eq:EquivSys} to \eqref{eq:sysLaw}.
-This demonstrates the equivalence of the two systems \eqref{eq:sysLaw} and \eqref{ch3:eq:EquivSys} in the sense that if one solution exists for a given probability space $(\Omega, \prob, \mc{F}_t)$, where $\mc{F}_t$ supporting a given Brownian motion, then the other solution can be given by a path-by-path transformation.
+Similarly, one can use the uniqueness statement in Skorohod's Lemma to go from a solution of \eqref{ch3:eq:EquivSys} to a solution of \eqref{eq:sysLaw}.
+This demonstrates the equivalence of the two systems \eqref{eq:sysLaw} and \eqref{ch3:eq:EquivSys} in the sense that if one solution exists for a given probability space $(\Omega, \prob, \mc{F}_t)$, where $\mc{F}_t$ supports a given Brownian motion, then the other solution can be given by a path-by-path transformation.

-Existence of a solution to \eqref{eq:sysLaw} first began by Knight in \cite{Knight2001}.
+Existence of a solution to \eqref{eq:sysLaw} was first shown by Knight in \cite{Knight2001}.
 A strong solution to a more general process was attained via the employment of a Skorohod map by David White \cite{white2007} in a more general version of Theorem \ref{theorem:Whites_smap} given below. \begin{theorem}[White, \cite{white2007}] For every $f \in C([0, T], \R), K \geq 0, v \in \R$ there is a unique pair of continuous functions $(I, V)$ such that

-\end{theorem} \begin{remark} In Remark \ref{remark:Flattness_Levy'sTheorem} it is mentioned that replacing the function $f$ in the formulation of Skorohod's Lemma \ref{SkorohodLemma} gives rise to a representation of reflected Brownian motion.
-Similarly, when replacing $f$ in Theorem \ref{theorem:Whites_smap} pathwise by Brownian motion, the {}corresponding process $(x, -I, V)$ is a solution to \eqref{ch3:eq:EquivSys}.
-Note that Skorohod's Lemma \ref{SkorohodLemma} implies that $m$ in Theorem \ref{theorem:Whites_smap} is the unique monotonically increasing, continuous, function which is flat off of the level set $\{s : x(s) + m(s) = 0\}$ such that $x + m$ is nonnegative. \end{remark}
+\end{theorem} \begin{remark} In Remark \ref{remark:Flattness_Levy'sTheorem} it is mentioned that replacing the function $f$ with a Brownian motion in the formulation of Skorohod's Lemma \ref{SkorohodLemma} gives rise to a representation of reflected Brownian motion.
+Similarly, when replacing $f$ in Theorem \ref{theorem:Whites_smap} pathwise by Brownian motion, the corresponding process $(x, -I, V)$ is a solution to \eqref{ch3:eq:EquivSys}.
+Note that Skorohod's Lemma \ref{SkorohodLemma} implies that $m(t)$ in Theorem \ref{theorem:Whites_smap} is the unique monotonically increasing, continuous, function which is flat off of the level set $\{s : x(s) + m(s) = 0\}$ such that $x + m$ is nonnegative. \end{remark}

 \begin{remark} One can also see from the above arguments that $(U, V)$ of \eqref{ch3:eq:EquivSys} solves

 where $L$ is the local time of $U$ at zero. \end{remark}